Creativity for Life

 Upon successful completion of this subject, students should be able to:

-- Demonstrate an understanding of the evidence-based research of the benefits of engagement with the arts and creativity in ageing
+- Demonstrated an understanding of the evidence-based research of the benefits of engagement with the arts and creativity across the lifespan.

-- Develop research and practical skills and methodologies associated with creativity in the arts
+- Developed practical skills and methodologies associated with creativity in the arts.

-- Demonstrate creativity and critical evaluation in practical engagement with the arts
+- Applied creativity and critical reflection and evaluation in practical engagement with the arts.

-- Demonstrate scholarly written communication skills and appropriate use of discipline-specific terminology
+- Integrated scholarly research skills to communicate arguments and ideas with appropriate use of discipline-specific terminology.

 No eligibility requirements